lucidsoftware/cumulus/modules/cloudfront.md

 cumulus cloudfront [diff|help|invalidate|list|migrate|sync] <asset>
 {% endhighlight %}

-Distributions can be diffed, listed, and synced (migration is covered in the [following section](#migration)).
-The three actions to the following:
+Distributions can be diffed, listed, and synced, and invalidated (migration is covered in the [following section](#migration)).
+The four actions do the following:

 * `diff` - Shows the differences between the local definition and the AWS CloudFront configuration.
 If `<asset>` is specified, Cumulus will diff only the distribution defined in that file.
 * `list` - Lists the names of the files that contain distribution definitions